 Then Ahmed asked me what prejudices Christians in America have toward Muslims.
 “Most Christians fear that Muslims are terrorists, Islam is violent, and thus Muslims want to kill them,” I explained.
 Ahmed said, “Wow!
 Both of our faiths fear each other because we think the other wants to attack us!”

 After lunch we visited Adi Sutanto, the Director of a Christian denomination called JKI (Jemaat Kristen Indonesia).
 Without knowing anything about what Ahmed and I talked about during lunch, Adi shared a fascinating vision of JKI: “We have bought property and want to make a prayer garden.
 In fact, during a time of prayer recently we had a vision that this prayer garden will be used for Christians, Muslims, and Buddhists.”

-Some might think, "This approach to social peacemaking works well in some settings but what about conflict zones?"
+Some might think, "This approach to intergroup peacemaking works well in some settings but what about conflict zones?"

 A Sudanese Bishop shared an amazing story with me while I was teaching on Christian-Muslim peacemaking at Duke Divinity School’s Summer Institute for Reconciliation.
 The Bishop was asked by Muslims to contribute to the building of a new mosque.
 He was not happy about this bold request.
 “Why should I support them?” he muttered to himself.

 But the God of peace is also the God of surprises!
 In the next few days the Bishop sensed God saying that he needed to contribute to the building of the mosque.
 When the reluctant Bishop gave a contribution, he was invited to speak in the new Mosque once it was completed.
 He said with a big smile on his face, “I had an amazing time sharing about Jesus and his command to love our neighbor.”